 This is a very controversial and very critical aspect of the show.
 Basically, many of the characters from this anime are just rips from Uchuu Senkan Yamato.
-Both have a drunken doctor with a pet cat, both have similar looking younger "hotheads", both have almost identical blonde captain's assistants, the main enemies for Yamato are a blue race of primarily men while Herlock's enemies are a blue race of primarily women; the anime was obviously inspired by Yamato, but this is wear the similarities end.
+Both have a drunken doctor with a pet cat, both have similar looking younger "hotheads", both have almost identical blonde captain's assistants, the main enemies for Yamato are a blue race of primarily men while Herlock's enemies are a blue race of primarily women; the anime was obviously inspired by Yamato, but this is where the similarities end.
+Leiji Matsumoto, the creator of both of these franchises, uses very similar artwork and designs for all of his works, even including Ginga Tetsudo 999 and all the cross-overs between these characters (can we even call it a rip off if they are by the exact same person?)
 Many of the characters have their own backstories explaining why they are pirates which makes their character seem more authentic in a way since they are not just fighting for the sake of fighting.
 Character motives are very different, given the lively crew a new dimension of likability, as the stoic Herlock has to deal with various mishaps aboard his ship.

-If we get past the lackadaisical character design and let them by as mere "stock character options", the anime is really enjoyable throwing it's audience into a world where the pirates are the ones who have the Earth's best interest in mind fighting dangerous battles and defending the land.
+If we get past the lackadaisical character design and let them by as mere "stock character options" for the naysayers and "Matsumoto's specific style" for the yay-sayers, the anime is really enjoyable throwing it's audience into a world where the pirates are the ones who have the Earth's best interest in mind fighting dangerous battles and defending the land.
 A lot can get done in 42 episodes and I enjoyed this series as a unique space opera option.
 Again, I would have preferred if the beginning was a bit faster but once an episode started, I would be surprised at how fast it seemed to finish.
 Herlock showcases the importance of being calm and collected in the midst of any situation, since it helps him think clearly and his actions are very easy to understand and relate to.

 This anime is very good.
 It draws you in and let's you form attachments to the various characters since they are each very different from one another.
 The animation was very good for its time, and the story was superb.
 The production staff really presented a well written anime Herlock fit's the profile of the quiet but very intelligent MC's which is always a fan favorite in many series.
 It's easy to imagine yourself apart of Herlock's crew sailing away on the vast expanses of the universe.
 It's worth at least checking out for a classic 70's space-age drama.
 How Herlock acts may even surprise you...